 Reshape Your Ears

 While the ears are not very big, an unusual size, shape, or position may make a significant difference in your appearance.
 Otoplasty (ear surgery) may help your child avoid getting teased by classmates, or help you if you have always felt unhappy with your ears.
-Schedule your appointment with Plastic Surgery Associates of Santa Rosa in Santa Rosa, California with Dr. Canales or Dr. Furnas to get more information about surgical ear reshaping.
+Schedule your appointment with Plastic Surgery Associates of Santa Rosa in Santa Rosa, California with Dr. Canales, Dr. Furnas, or Dr. Culbertson to get more information about surgical ear reshaping.
 Our team looks forward to helping you achieve a look you will love, as well as the confidence to show it off.